google/chaps-linux/README.md

 Known to-do items include:

  - Simplify the build process (currently a combination of various different build systems)
- - Sort out library versioning for Debian packages:
-     - Add SONAME to libchaps.so
-     - Separate into distinct packages (chaps, libchaps0, libchaps-dev)
-     - Add `ldconfig` steps to `postinst`
  - Make the process of owning/connecting to the TPM less error-prone.